Presidency-Inc/presidency-migrator-lite/testrail_integration_export_guide.md

 - **Python Packages**: `requests`, `python-dotenv`, `PyYAML` installed in your environment.
 - **Code Editor or IDE**: Such as Cursor AI IDE, Visual Studio Code, PyCharm, etc.
 - **Internet Connection**: Required to interact with the TestRail API.
-- **Project Repository**: Cloned `asset-mark-migration` repository with the structured project layout.
+- **Project Repository**: Cloned `presidency-migrator-lite` repository with the structured project layout.

 ---